As executor you are responsible for arranging and ultimately making payment for the funeral.

 [Read more…]

-As executor you may have to deal with claimants who wish to challenge the will or claim against the estate.
+As executor you may have to deal with claimants who want to challenge the will or claim against the estate.

 [Read more…]